 Becca decides it’s tough love time, which is code for deciding that Alma’s issues are really about her.
 In Becca’s world, Alma really wants everything that Becca has, and always has, and has ruined every special moment of Becca’s life, on purpose, because she couldn’t stand to see Becca be the center of attention.
 Becca thinks Alma is jealous of Reed, and realized Sam isn’t good enough for her so she broke up with him.
 And that she always makes the losing choice, like working in daycare instead of getting a degree and a better job.
 Becca tells Alma that she doesn’t have to be afraid to move forward.

-But Alma is fired up with resentment now.
+Alma is fired up with resentment now.
 She borrows Becca’s ring and pretends that she’s the engaged one, ordering a round of shots.
 Becca protests, because they’re supposed to go to church with Camila in the morning, but Alma insists, mirroring Becca’s behavior.
 Tomas, the bartender, does shots with them.
 They get wasted and eventually move to playing strip truth or dare in Alma’s near empty house.
 (Sam took most of the furniture when he moved out.)
+(That happened fast.)

 Alma is still pretending she’s the one who’s engaged and wearing Becca’s ring.
 She dares Tomas to kiss Becca, then goads them into making it a passionate make out session.
 Her work done, Alma goes to the bathroom to vomit and pass out.